 CID to probe journalist’s arrest case in Assam

-Dhubri, July 18: Assam police on Friday announced a CID investigation into the arrest of a journalist on charges of extortion and misbehavior with the wife of a district official.
+Dhubri, July 18: Assam police on Friday announced a CID investigation into the arrest of a journalist on charges of extortion and misbehaviour with the wife of a district official.

 Rajib Sarma, a journalist in DY365 channel in this western Assam district, was arrested from his residence in Gauripur town at 2 am on Thursday.
 Hours after his arrest, his 64-year-old ailing father died due to cardiac arrest.